 - Newsletter: Most often, this is a printed newsletter.
 Nonprofits will list donors in the newsletter, and often list donations that were made in honor of someone else, and memorial donations.

-- Lobby: In 2020, most nonprofit lobbies aren’t getting much foot traffic, but having a display with donor names is a common way for nonprofits pay tribute to their donors.
+- Lobby: Having a display with donor names is a common way for nonprofits pay tribute to their donors.
 It’s often as simple as writing the names of donors on decorative pieces of paper and creating an attractive, eye-catching display.

 - Website: Your nonprofit’s website is an easy place to publish a list of your donors, or at least give a shoutout to your recurring and/or high-level donors!
 To keep it manageable, you can rotate the list of donors on a monthly or quarterly basis.